Online PVG process

 The ID checker has a full appointment on Compass

-From 6th December 2021, if the Appointments Secretary is going to accept the application, they must also add the applicant’s date of birth and full address from Compass, before submitting to Smartsheet.
+If the Appointments Secretary is going to accept the application, they must also add the applicant’s date of birth and full address from Compass, before submitting to Smartsheet.
 The Update Form will then go directly to the Safe Scouting Team at Gilwell.

 If there are issues that the Appointments Secretary requires to have resolved, they will reject the application, without adding the address and date of birth and state the reason for this e.g. ID used does not prove current address, email address is different from Compass etc. This will be emailed back to the ID Checker to rectify and send a further update.